baeddavid/jds/README.md

 **Note** bst is an unbalanced tree which degenerates performance wise in specific conditions

+You can create a bst by calling
+`new jds.bst()`
+assuming you gave the package import a name of `jds`.
 ## Methods

 | Method  | Description |